 Is road tax usually included?

 Road tax is often cited as being included.
-However, for many newer cars, the road tax is extremely cheap, if not free!
+However, the road tax is exceptionally cheap for many newer cars, if not free!

 For the inexperienced Young Driver, it’s worth remembering that road tax is not remotely as stressful as finding an insurance deal.
-You simply have to log-in online, insert your registration number, and pay.
+You must log in online, insert your registration number, and pay.
 You can also finance road tax over 12 months.

 Free road tax is not a particularly enticing part of the deal.

 Free MOT and services are often advertised on these free car insurance finance deals.
 Again, this isn’t as helpful as it looks.